Alston: it's steep, unique and chock-full of charm!

 Cumbria has plenty of magical waterfalls to visit.

 Epiacum Roman Fort

-Known for its unusual, 'lozenge' shape, Epiacum is a Roman fort built to protect local lead-mining practices and to support the border defences of nearby Hadrian's Wall.
-The fort - heralded as one of the best-preserved in the UK - was erected in the 2nd century before being partly demolished and rebuilt around AD 200.
+Known for its unusual lozenge shape, Epiacum is a Roman fort built to protect local lead-mining practices and to support the border defences of nearby Hadrian's Wall.
+The fort - heralded as one of the best-preserved in the UK - was erected in the second century before being partly demolished and rebuilt around AD 200.